Apachi1337/my-devops-journey/linux/OverTheWire - Level 3.md

 We then exit the session using `exit`.

 # Key Learning Outcomes
-1. Improving navigation skills by exploring nestes directories using the `cd` command.
+1. Improving navigation skills by exploring nested directories using the `cd` command.
 2. Understanding how to locate hidden files and directories with `ls-a`.
 3. Reinforcing the ability to read file contents using the `cat` command effectively.